 Leaves of Absence

 Leaves of absence are granted for specific periods, generally up to one year, and such leaves are regarded as approved interruptions of a student’s program.
 No tuition or fees are charged while on leave.
-If applicable, students should consult with the Office of Financial Aid prior to request a leave of absence.
+If applicable, students should consult with the Office of Student Financial Support prior to request a leave of absence.
 Students may not be eligible for health benefits if enrolled through JHU’s Student Health Benefits.
-See the Student Health Benefits website and the Financial Aid website for more information.
+See the Student Health Benefits website and the Student Financial Support website for more information.

 Standard Leave of Absence